 Typically IRA distributions are taxable, but, as of 2016, Congress made permanent the opportunity known as the IRA qualified charitable distribution where direct transfers from an IRA to charity are free from federal and potentially state income tax for anyone 70.5 or older.
-If you do not need the required minimum distributions that you receive from your IRA, consider directing those to WELS to save on taxes, then use the cash you would have given to charity for other needs.
+Consider directing IRA distributions to WELS to save on taxes, then using the cash you would have given for other needs.

 Under the new law you and your spouse, assuming he or she is 70.5 years or older and has an IRA, may each make direct transfers of up to $100,000 per year to charity.
 Rather than being treated as taxable income, direct transfers to charity are wholly excluded for federal income tax purposes.
 These transfers do not generate a charitable deduction, but the relief from tax impact is often more advantageous.
 Consult your tax or financial advisor to determine the most appropriate gift assets for your situation.

 Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a particular WELS ministry (download an authorization letter template below).
 To ensure that your IRA transfer is not taxable, the check must be made payable to the charity, not to you personally.